Between Silk and Chains: Mistress EVA on Power and Play

 GATA: Your work has been archived at Bishopsgate and immortalised in a Sardax portrait inspired by Guan Yin, a powerful symbol of compassion.
 How do you see spirituality and sexuality intersecting in your work?

 EVA: Maybe I'll take you through how that portrait came to be.
-So, somebody commissioned Sardax to do a portrait of me, and Sardax goes through this interview process in order to figure out what that's going to be.
-And I never said I wanted Guan Yin or anything like this, but I was sort of describing my relationships to the different slaves, how I had a few very physically present ones, and then I had thousands of almost like spirits who are available to me and in awe of me and kind of support the system of me.
-It was much more elaborate than that, but if you really want, there's an interview perhaps somewhere on his website.
-But that was kind of generally it.
-And he kind of took it to the Guan Yin thing.
+Somebody commissioned Sardax to do a portrait of me, and he goes through this interview process to figure out what that’s going to be.
+I never said I wanted Guan Yin, but I was describing my relationships to different slaves, a few very physically present ones, and then thousands almost like spirits who are available to me, in awe of me, and support the system of me.
+Then, he kind of took it to the Guan Yin thing.
 I don't think he knew about my meditation practice, not that I do anything necessarily Buddhist.
-Mine is a little bit more removed from the religious practices of things.
+Mine is more removed from religious practices.

-But how does spirituality and sexuality actually intersect in my work?
+How does spirituality and sexuality intersect in my work?
 Some people call me goddess, haha.
-But for me, do I think of things as spiritual?
-Okay, so if I'm going to define spirituality for me, just so that I can answer this question with more structure, I would say that spirituality is a process of seeing life as something wider than your individual experience and believing that that is what informs the course of your individual experience, I think is probably how I would define it on a banal level for me.
-So do I think that wider thing informs my exploration of sexuality in my session work?
-For me, I see more systems of power impacting upon my session space more so.
-And I see the emotionality drawing from those systems, as well as the exchange between us, which I think is very interactive anyway, the larger and the smaller.
-I think that's more something that I see as present.
+For me, if I'm going to define spirituality just so I can answer with more structure: spirituality is seeing life as something wider than your individual experience and believing that informs the course of your individual experience.
+Do I think that wider thing informs my exploration of sexuality in my session work?
+I see more systems of power impacting my session space.
+I see the emotionality drawing from those systems, as well as the exchange between us, which is very interactive, the larger and the smaller.

 Do I believe that I am spiritual?
-I don't discount that there are a lot of things that I don't understand and know.
+I don't discount that there are a lot of things I don't understand and know.
 Do I call that spiritual?
-No, but I think that other people would probably say that about me, so maybe that's the wrong question for me in some ways, haha.
-I think that it can be a very powerful, life-changing experience because of the presence and the emotionality and the surrender and the vulnerability required in order to exchange and to interact with that space.
-And so I think that the experience can feel spiritual, feel bigger than self, but that it actually is self.
-So hopefully that answers that.
+No, but I think other people would probably say that about me.
+I think it can be a very powerful, life-changing experience because of the presence, the emotionality, the surrender, and the vulnerability required to exchange and interact with that space.
+The experience can feel spiritual, feel bigger than self, but it actually is self.
+Hopefully that answers that.

 GATA: As a writer, filmmaker, and educator, how do you translate intimate, embodied experiences into words or visuals that others can access?

 EVA: I work with good people, haha.
-As the filmmaking side of things, I've started producing a bit, but I've always been acting.
-And I think that my interaction is my art, so I don't really need to think about that so much.
-It's more about choosing the right people who I know and trust that can be with me in that space, that can see those moments and bring them to life.
-So, I think it's about good choices, seeing the potential and the particularities of other people, and making sure they're around you.
+On the filmmaking side, I’ve started producing a bit, but I’ve always been acting.
+My interaction is my art, so it’s about choosing the right people I trust to be in that space, see those moments, and bring them to life.

-And then as a writer, it's been really hard.
-I mean, also because I just finished writing a manuscript, and that process was hell.
+As a writer, it’s been really hard.
+Also because I just finished a manuscript, and that process was hell.
 Absolute hell.
 Don't know how people do it.
-But I just kind of blurted everything out and I, again, had good people give me a lot of feedback.
-For me, in order to make things accessible and be viewed by other people, I try to involve them as much as I can, so that they're on board as part of the vision.
-So, I am available; I be available.
-I just make sure that I am being as much as I can be of myself.
-And I transmit it in rough ass form, and then I get the people who want to accept it to help me form that final thing.
+But I blurted everything out and had good people give feedback.
+To make things accessible, I involve others as much as I can, letting them be part of the vision.
+I transmit it in rough form, then get people who want to accept it to help form the final piece.

-The educator thing also, I have sort of fallen into, but it's the same.
-I just sort of hear what people are saying.
-I'll start it off, and I'll ask them, "what do you actually want," you know, "what do you recognize?"
-So I think my process is very involved with the audience.
+The educator side is similar.
+I listen to what people are saying, start off, and ask them, “What do you actually want?
+What do you recognize?”
+My process is very much involved with the audience.

 GATA: You’ve been called a “cultural commentator,” but do you see your work more as activism, art, or something else entirely?

 EVA: I started off the whole work thing because I needed to work.
 I was feeding myself under the umbrella of capitalism.
-But over time, I have learned a lot more about the world, and I think that it's probably a blend of me seeking purpose, me enjoying the creative process of engaging with others, and my art.
-I think my existence is a challenge to systems that be, and even that alone is probably, and existing that way as openly as I am is also activism in itself.
-But then, you know, my little artifacts that I'm sort of putting out there in podcasts and words, in interviews, I see this as activism, which also could be seen on a level as art in the ways that I try to engage with it.
-It's just all one bloody thing, isn't it?
-It's trying to make the most out of my existence.
+But over time, I’ve learned more about the world, and it’s probably a blend of seeking purpose, enjoying the creative process, and my art.
+My existence challenges systems, and existing openly like I do is activism in itself.
+The little artifacts I put out, podcasts, words, interviews, are activism, which can also be seen as art in how I engage with it.
+It's just all one bloody thing, isn't it: trying to make the most out of my existence.

 GATA: You were honoured with a Sexual Freedom Award.
 How do you personally define “sexual freedom” today?